Code-Institute-Submissions/my-milestone-project/README.md

 - what the rank is
 - how many players vs players

+## describe the footer
-describethe footer - the footer is for the social links for example
+the footer is for the social links for example
 1. facebook
 1. twitter
 1. the actual rocket league website